Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium Quantum Sensing: Second Order Quantum Phase Transition

 where $\alpha{>}0$ is the corresponding critical exponent.
 In finite-size systems, at the transition point $\theta{=}\theta_c$ the QFI shows algebraic dependence on the system size

 The two expected asymptotic behaviors in Eqs.~(\ref{eq:QFI_diverging}) and (\ref{eq:QFI_finit_size}) can be merged in a single ansatz

 with $A$ being a constant.
-Note that in the thermodynamic limit (i.e. $N{\rightarrow}\infty$) one retrieves Eq.~(\ref{eq:QFI_diverging}) and for finite system sizes at $\theta{=}\theta_c$ one recovers Eq.~(\ref{eq:QFI_finit_size}).
+Note that in the thermodynamic limit (i.e.~$N{\rightarrow}\infty$) one retrieves Eq.~(\ref{eq:QFI_diverging}) and for finite system sizes at $\theta{=}\theta_c$ one recovers Eq.~(\ref{eq:QFI_finit_size}).
 The emergence of scale invariance behavior at the second-order quantum phase transition implies that the QFI follows a conventional finite size scaling ansatz~\cite{pathria2016statistical}

-where $g(\cdot)$ is an arbitrary function.
+where $g(\cdot)$ is an arbitrary function { which depends on the model and the quantity of interest}.
 This ansatz is routinely used for determining critical exponents $\alpha$ and $\nu$ using finite size systems.
-Plotting the rescaled QFI, namely $N^{-\alpha/\nu}I_Q(h)$, versus $N^{1/\nu}(h-h_c)$ collapses all the curves for different system sizes for the right choice of critical parameters, namely $(\theta_c,\alpha,\nu)$.
+Plotting the rescaled QFI, namely $N^{-\alpha/\nu}I_Q(\theta)$, versus $N^{1/\nu}(\theta-\theta_c)$ collapses all the curves for different system sizes for the right choice of critical parameters, namely $(\theta_c,\alpha,\nu)$.
 Since the two ansatzes in Eq.~(\ref{eq:QFI_N_ansatz}) and Eq.~(\ref{eq:Finit_size_scaling_ansatz}) describe the same quantity, they are not independent.
-In fact, by factorizing $N^{\beta}$ form Eq.~(\ref{eq:QFI_N_ansatz}), one can show that the identicality of both ansatzes imposes the following identity between the critical exponents
+In fact, by factorizing $N^{\beta}$ from Eq.~(\ref{eq:QFI_N_ansatz}), one can show that the identicality of both ansatzes imposes the following identity between the critical exponents

 This shows that the three critical exponents are not independent from each other and knowing two of them is enough for determining the other.
 While the identity in Eq.~(\ref{eq:exponents}) is valid for one-dimensional systems, its generalization to $d$ dimensional probes is obtained as $\beta=\frac{\alpha}{d\nu}$~\cite{schwandt2009quantum,albuquerque2010quantum,rams2018limits}.
-This is a remarkable discovery which shows that unlike the interferometry-based sensing scenarios, e.g. using GHZ states, the precision of criticality-based quantum sensing is not bounded by the Heisenberg scaling.
-In fact, super-Heisenberg scaling with $\beta>2$ can be achieved if $\alpha>2d\nu$.
+This is a remarkable discovery which shows that unlike the interferometry-based sensing scenarios, e.g.~using GHZ states, the precision of criticality-based quantum sensing is not bounded by the Heisenberg scaling.
+In fact, quantum-enhanced sensitivity with $\beta>2$ can be achieved if $\alpha>2d\nu$.
 It is worth mentioning that for all realization of the second-order phase transition in the ground state, one can show that $\alpha{=}2$~\cite{schwandt2009quantum, albuquerque2010quantum}.
-However, some non-ground state continous phase transitions behave like the second-order phase transition with $\alpha$ different from 2~\cite{he2023stark}.
+However, some non-ground state continuous phase transitions behave like the second-order phase transition with $\alpha$ different from 2~\cite{he2023stark}.
 Therefore, for keeping generality of the paper, we keep $\alpha$ as a general parameter in our notations.